MarkusChardonnet/MSR_with_Regularization/README.md

-# Meta-learning Symmetries by Reparameterization (MSR)
-Code and weights corresponding to Meta-learning Symmetries by Reparameterization, found at this [arXiv link](https://arxiv.org/abs/2007.02933).
+# MSR with Regularization

+This project builds upon the implementation of the paper "Meta-learning symmetries by reparameterization" (MSR) ([arXiv link](https://arxiv.org/abs/2007.02933)) and introduces new features to enhance stability and generalization in meta-learning by enforcing sparsity in the symmetry representation.
+The primary focus is on extending the functionality of the train_synthetic.py file from the official MSR implementation.

+The official implementation of MSR can be found at: https://github.com/AllanYangZhou/metalearning-symmetries

 ## Installation and requirements
 All experiments were run in a conda environment with python 3.7.5, using pytorch.
 The conda environment we used is exported in `environment.yml`, though it likely contains more packages than are strictly necessary.